jconkli07/Basic_Onshape_CAD/README.md

 ### Reflection

 In the first assignment I had a some trouble creating a linear pattern, but because I worked through it I was able to do it easily this time.
 Only one direction on a linear pattern makes it just a straight line, if you want it to be something else (like a square for this assignment) you have to add another direction.
-I also learned the "p" toggles where the planes are hidden or not.
+I also learned the "p" toggles whether the planes are hidden or not.

 ---